sigasi/sigasi_insights/content/tech/vunit-gitlab-ci.md

 {{< figure src="/img/tech/vunit-gitlab-ci/vunit-view.png" alt="VUnit View showing six executed tests including one failing." class="uk-align-center" >}}

-In the next parts, we will learn how a simple development process could look like, to enforce developers to identify failing tests and fix them before releasing their changes into the target branch.
+In the next parts, we will learn what a simple development process could look like, to enforce developers to identify failing tests and fix them before releasing their changes into the target branch.
 In DevOps language, we call this `looking for green builds`.
 You will see in a few moments what this will mean. ;-)

 ## Part 4: Let's Setup a remote CI Environment